 - Mac Lane, S.: Categories for the Working Mathematician.
 Springer, 1971. (the standard reference)

 - McLarty, C.: Elementary Categories, Elementary Toposes.
 Oxford Logic Guides 21, Oxford University Press, 1992.

-Requirements and EvaluationGrades will be based on 5-6 homework problem sets and a presentation with a brief written report.
+Requirements and EvaluationGrades will be based on 5-6 homework problem sets, and for grad students, a presentation with a brief written report.

-Course materialsLecture notes: Lecture notes will be posted here.
+Course materialsLecture notes: Lecture notes will be posted here, in the files catlogX.